- 01 The Disk Is Write Protected

 As you search online, you may find that there is no one professional write-protected USB format tool available for free download.
 The reason is that write protection error is complex and most formatting tips don't even work.

-So the best solution toward this issue is that you should first remove the USB write protection and then apply the best USB formatting tool for help.
+So the best solution to this issue is that you should first remove the USB write protection and then apply the best USB format tool for help.

 3. How to format read-only USB?

 When a USB displays as read-only on your computer, you cannot directly format the device either.
 You should first remove or fix the "Read Only" error on USB.
 Then apply Windows Disk Management, File Explorer or EaseUS formatting software - EaseUS Partition Master to format your USB to FAT32 (usable) again.